zonemaster/zonemaster-backend/docs/API.md

 ```

  -  method: the mandatory string "add_batch_job"
- -  params: a parameter containing a list of domains to be tested and the test parameters the zonemaster-engine will use for thesting
+ -  params: a parameter containing a list of domains to be tested and the test parameters the zonemaster-engine will use for testing
     -  domains: the list of domains
     -  username: the username of this batch (see add_api_user)
-    -  api_key: the api_key associated qith the username username of this batch (see add_api_user)
+    -  api_key: the api_key associated with the username username of this batch (see add_api_user)
     -  test_params: the standard set of zonemaster parameters (see start_domain_test)
  -  jsonrpc: « 2.0 »
  -  id: any kind of unique id allowing to match requests and responses